vahidetemadi/consul-gateway-lb/README.md

 You should be able to see this test passes valid.

 ## Contributing
-Any contributions are welcome.
+Contributions are welcome.
 Just drop an issue to start discussing, or submit a pull request.

-## What next?
+## What's next?
-We plan to add new k8s configuration to enable more maintainable multi-instance subsequent services.
+We plan to add new K8s configuration to enable more maintainable multi-instance subsequent services.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)